Globe

 The series focuses on the issues in international affairs that concern us all and continues to promote and enhance the research base of staff working in several disciplines and geographical areas.
 These include International Relations, Human Geography, US politics and US foreign policy, European Union studies, Middle Eastern and Africa studies.
 Each year, the MAIR Research Seminar Series plays a critical role in encouraging the exchange of ideas among our scholarly community and provides students with the opportunity to hear about the research being conducted by University of Plymouth academics as well as scholars from different universities in the UK and internationally.
 The seminars also feature practitioners from the political and policy communities who provide insights and first-hand experience of the political and policy machinery at work (or not working).

 The MAIR Research Seminars are open to all University staff and students.
-Please scroll down to see a list of recent events.
+All talks take place from 13:00–14:00.

 Please contact Dr Patrick Holden (patrick.holden@plymouth.ac.uk) for further information.